-For simplicity only "linear" discrimination methods are considered here.
-Note that "linear" is not meant in the common statistical sense of "linear function of the training data" (in fact most methods considered here are quite nonlinear in that sense).
-Instead this means that the discrimination rule is a simple linear function of the new data vector.
-In particular, there is a direction vector w, and a threshold β , so that the new data vector x is assigned to the Class +1 exactly when $x'w + \beta \ge 0$.
+For simplicity only linear discrimination methods are considered here.
+Note that "linear" is not meant in the common statistical sense of "linear function of the training data" (in fact most methods considered here are quite nonlinear as functions of the training data).
+Instead this means that the discrimination rule is a simple linear function of the new (testing) data vector to be classified.
+In particular, there is a direction vector w, and a threshold β , so that the new data vector x is assigned to the Class +1 exactly when $x'w+\beta \geq 0$.
 This corresponds to separation of the d-dimensional data space into two regions by a hyperplane, with normal vector w, whose position is determined by β .
 In Figure 1, one such normal vector w is shown as the thick purple line, and the corresponding separating hyperplane (in this case having dimension d = 2 - 1 = 1) is shown as the thick green dashed line.
-Extensions to the "nonlinear" case are discussed at various points below.
+Extensions to the nonlinear case are discussed at various points below.